KevCaz/KevCaz.github.io/content/notes/audio/moreRadio.md

 music not only because there are tons of them, but also because the websites that are meant to let you discover them rarely provide the URLs you need :angry:.
-I finally found [InternetRadio](https://www.internet-radio.com/) that really made my day: it gathers many radio stations and sort them but genres, bitrate and the current number of listeners!
-Once I found a station I liked, I simply had to download the corresponding `.m3u` file, Rhythmbox reads it and adds the internet radio to my list of radio that is actually stored in `.local/share/rhythmbox/rhythmdb.xml`.
+I finally found [InternetRadio](https://www.internet-radio.com/) that really made my day: it gathers many radio stations and sort them by genres, bitrate and the current number of listeners!
+Once I found a station I liked, I simply had to download the corresponding `.m3u` file, Rhythmbox reads it and adds the internet radio to my list of internet radios that is actually stored in `.local/share/rhythmbox/rhythmdb.xml`.